Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 See the mod's source for more detailed credits.
 - `Moopus1`
    - [Couch Co-Op Skyrim](https://www.nexusmods.com/skyrim/mods/72743)
-   - Served as the original local co-op mod idea and laid out foundational work on adding a controllable npc to the game.
+   - Served as the original local co-op mod idea and laid out foundational work on adding a controllable NPC to the game.
 - `The SKSE Dev Team`
    - [SKSE](https://skse.silverlock.org/)
    - Thank you for allowing modders to truly push the boundaries of modding.